polskafan/phomemo_d30/README.md

 Python script to print text on a Phomemo D30 label printer

 # Attribution
-Based on previous phomemo-tools(https://github.com/vivier/phomemo-tools) by Laurent Vivier and phomemo_m02s(https://github.com/theacodes/phomemo_m02s) by theacodes.
+Based on phomemo-tools(https://github.com/vivier/phomemo-tools) by Laurent Vivier and phomemo_m02s(https://github.com/theacodes/phomemo_m02s) by theacodes.

 # Checkout and install